-AP Physics C No. 4092
+AP Physics C

-Full Year/Full Time AP Wt.

-Grade 12, Phase IV Credit 1.5
+AP Wt.
+Credit 1.5 NCAA

-NCAA

 This course is designed to meet the objectives of the AP Physics C syllabus as published by the College Board.
 Students will be prepared to take both the Mechanics and Electricity/Magnetism AP Physics C exams.
 Mechanics is that part of physics dealing with motion and energy and the way objects behave when acted on by forces.
 The electricity and magnetism section of the course starts with electrostatics and the use of Gauss's Law to determine electric fields, moves through electrodynamics, and finishes with a complete description of electromagnetic induction (including LRC circuits).
-Completing both sections of the course can be quite demanding.
+Completing both sections of the course can be guite demanding.
 High-level mathematics, including calculus, is used to model relationships among physical quantities and to solve problems.

 This course will provide an outstanding preparation base for rigorous college science majors such as engineering, computer science, astrophysics, and pure sciences such as physics or chemistry.
 Please note that each college or university has its own policy about granting credit based on AP exam scores.
 Each student should investigate the requirements of the college program in which he or she is interested.
-Regardless of whether or not the student takes the AP exams (most do), the experience of taking this academically demanding, yet highly interesting class, is valuable as a stepping stone to higher levels of accomplishment at the university level.
+Regardless of whether the student takes the AP exams (most do), the experience of taking this academically demanding, yet highly interesting class, is valuable as a steppingstone to higher levels of accomplishment at the university level.
+Criteria for Selection -

-- 1. 80% or higher in AP Chemistry (4012) or Honors Chemistry (4610). - 80% or higher in Honors Physics (4412) or AP Physics 1&2 (4082) or AP Physics 1 (4062). - 3.
+- 1. 80% or higher in AP Chemistry (4012) or Honors Chemistry (4610). - 2.
+80% or higher in Honors Physics (4412) or AP Physics 1&2 (4082) or AP Physics 1 (4062). - 3.
 Co-requisite: AP Calculus (3012 or 3022) or Honors Calculus (3422). - 4.
 Approval by prior year's Science Teacher.